What's Your AI Style? Take the 2-minute quiz - are you a Cyborg, Centaur or Self-Automator? β†’

 🏝️ Calf of Man Bird Observatory

-The Calf of Man Bird Observatory operated from 1959 to 2004, producing daily logs of migrant and breeding birds on the small island off the southern tip of the Isle of Man.
+The Calf of Man Bird Observatory operated from 1959 to 2004, a collaboration between Manx National Heritage and the Manx Wildlife Trust, producing daily logs of migrant and breeding birds on the small island off the southern tip of the Isle of Man.
 It is one of the longest-running bird observatories in the British Isles.

 1959